drohmer/CSE104/C_server/01_php/01_basic/readme.md

 * Observe the behavior when `part_1.php` is not accessible (removed or renamed for instance).
 Change `require` into `include` and observe that, in this case, the page is loaded but only `part_2` is included.

 One of the common use of file inclusion is to reuse common parts in different html pages such as menu, and footer informations.
-This allows to avoid copy/paste in multiple HTML files, that would lead to complex and error prone  update process.
+This allows to avoid copy/paste in multiple HTML files, that would lead to complex and error-prone  update process.

 __Q.__ Copy the behavior of the [following page](https://imagecomputing.net/damien.rohmer/teaching/2017_2018/semester_2/CSE_104/online_exercices/C_server/01_php/01_basic/index.php) using PHP.
 * The website has two main pages: `index.php` and `contact.php` who only differ from their content.